Hilary Rosen: LGBT advocacy

-Rosen became an LGBT activist starting in 1982 when she and others demanded federal intervention to combat HIV/AIDS in the United States.
+Rosen became an LGBTQ activist starting in 1982 when she and others demanded federal intervention to combat HIV/AIDS in the United States.
 She outed herself to members of Congress in an attempt to win HIV/AIDS funding.

 In 2004, she managed the successful campaign to defeat George W. Bush's proposed amendment to the U.S. Constitution banning same-sex marriage.
 Her work on this campaign is profiled in John Harwood and Gerald Seib's book Pennsylvania Avenue: Profiles in Backroom Power (2008).

 Between 2004 and 2008, Rosen was a registered lobbyist for the Human Rights Campaign, the largest LGBT civil rights advocacy group and political lobbying organization in the United States.
 In 2008, she served as interim director for the organization.
 She also served on the Human Rights Campaign Foundation board.
 The Advocate included Rosen in their "People of the Year" list in 2008.

 Rosen consulted on the Hollingsworth v.
 Perry (originally Perry v.
 Schwarzenegger) series of federal court cases that legalized same-sex marriage in California.
 Rosen was included in The Advocates "Out100" list for her work on the "Respect for Marriage Coalition" media campaign during the Defense of Marriage Act challenge and United States v.
 Windsor civil rights case.
 She was also named one of the 25 "most powerful LGBT players" in Washington, D.C., by National Journal and ranked number 62 in Outs 2012 "Power List".
 National Journal included Rosen in their list of the "30 Most Influential Out Washingtonians" in 2014.

-Inspired by Showtime's LGBT television series The L Word, Rosen collaborated with the show's creator to establish OurChart.com, a social networking site for lesbians.
+Inspired by Showtime's LGBTQ television series The L Word, Rosen collaborated with the show's creator to establish OurChart.com, a social networking site for lesbians.
 Its name refers to "the chart", which was used on the show to illustrate the relationships between characters.
 The site was defunct by 2012, having been acquired by Showtime.

 In 1992, she helped found Rock the Vote, a non-profit organization that encourages voter turnout among young voters.

 Rosen and Tammy Haddad co-host the annual Garden Brunch prior to the White House Correspondents' Association's dinner.